arvidn/libtorrent/trunk/docs/manual.rst

 The default is 10 seconds.
 This setting is especially important in case the number of half-open connections are limited, since stale half-open connection may delay the connection of other peers considerably.

+``ignore_limits_on_local_network``, if set to true, upload, download and unchoke limits are ignored for peers on the local network.

+``connection_speed`` is the number of connection attempts that are made per second.

+``send_redundant_have`` controls if have messages will be sent to peers that already have the piece.
+This is typically not necessary, but it might be necessary for collecting statistics in some cases.
+Default is false.

+``lazy_bitfields`` prevents outgoing bitfields from being full.
+If the client is seed, a few bits will be set to 0, and later filled in with have-messages.
+This is to prevent certain ISPs from stopping people from seeding.

+``inactivity_timeout``, if a peer is uninteresting and uninterested for longer than this number of seconds, it will be disconnected.
+Default is 10 minutes

 ``use_dht_as_fallback`` determines how the DHT is used.
 If this is true (which it is by default), the DHT will only be used for torrents where